bradenb6/CS50-FocusFlow/README.md

   -  Event modals with category → color mapping

 Installation
-1. Clone the repo
+1. Clone the repo.
-git clone
+At the green code button, download folder.
+This will give you a zip folder.
+Find Zip folder in download and press extract all.

 2. Install dependencies
-pip install flask
+Install VS code and python if not done already

+3. Open Folder
+In VS code upload folder to VS code

-3. Run the server
+5. Run the server
-python app.py
+using the function python app.py

-4. Open in browser
+6. Open in browser
 Find HTML link in browser

 Database Schema